 Susie grew up in north London, studied English at university and trained as a journalist.
 She worked in newspapers for 20 years, 11 of them on staff at The Guardian.
 Her first novel, Homecoming, was published by Faber & Faber to critical acclaim in 2013.
 Her second, Missing, Presumed was a Sunday Times bestseller which introduced detective Manon Bradshaw.
-It was a Richard & Judy book club pick and has sold 200,000 copies to date in the UK.
+It was a Richard & Judy book club pick and has sold 250,000 copies to date in the UK.
 Missing, Presumed was selected as one of the Guardian’s, Wall Street Journal’s and NPR's standout books of 2016.
-It was longlisted for the Theakston's Crime Novel of the Year.
-Persons Unknown, the sequel to Missing, Presumed, is her third novel.
-She has written extensively about losing her eyesight to Retinitis Pigmentosa (click the 'journalism' tab for these articles).
-She lives in London with her husband and two children and is currently working on a third Manon Bradshaw mystery.
+It was shortlisted for the Theakston's Crime Novel of the Year 2017.
+Persons Unknown, the sequel to Missing, Presumed, is her third novel – also a Richard & Judy book club pick and also long-listed for the Theakstons..
+The third in the Manon trilogy is called Loss of Life and is due out in May 2020.
+Susie has written extensively about losing her eyesight to Retinitis Pigmentosa (click the 'journalism' tab for these articles).
+She is registered fully blind and lives in London with her husband and two children.